nghttp2/nghttp2/doc/python.rst

         identified, access attribute of the *frame* to get information.

+    The *on_invalid_ctrl_recv_cb* specifies callback function
+    (callable) invoked when an invalid control frame is received.

+    .. py:function:: on_invalid_ctrl_recv_cb(session, frame, status_code)

+        The *session* is the :py:class:`Session` object invoking the callback.
+The *frame* is the received control frame. ``frame.frame_type`` tells the type of frame.
+See `Frame Types`_ for the details.
+Once the frame type is identified, access attribute of the *frame* to get information.
+The *status_code* is one of the `Stream Status Codes`_ and indicates the error.
+When this callback function is invoked, either RST_STREAM or GOAWAY will be sent.

     The *on_data_chunk_recv_cb* specifies callback function (callable)
     invoked when a chunk of data in DATA frame is received.